MiHomoer/MiHomo-Hagezi/README.md

 # :computer: Usage

-Add appropriate changes to your yaml file
+Add appropriate changes to your yaml file.
+You can choose HageziUltimate, HageziProPlus or HageziPro.

 ```
+dns:
+  enable: true
   nameserver-policy:
     'rule-set:HageziProPlus': 'rcode://success'